dfabulich/baseline-calculator/README.md

 So, in this example, Edge was the "keystone browser" for the feature; Edge 83 was the "keystone version," and the "keystone release date" was May 20, 2020.

-(Strangely, release dates are visible on caniuse.com, but not available in `data.json`.
-I've filed this as <https://github.com/Fyrd/caniuse/issues/6726>.)

 This repository includes a Node script, `compute-keystone-release-dates.mjs`, which generated `keystone-release-dates.json`, which is also checked in.

-`compute-keystone-release-dates.mjs` uses the feature data from Caniuse's `data.json`, finds all of the features that are currently available in all major browsers, then pulls the release date information from BCD to generate `keystone-release-dates.json`.
+`compute-keystone-release-dates.mjs` uses the feature data from Caniuse's `data-2.0.json`, finds all of the features that are currently available in all major browsers, then computes the keystone release date for those features, generating `keystone-release-dates.json`.

 ## Historical Market Share